Ataylmz2406/Dsa210_Mata/README.md

 ## 4. Appling ML methods on the dataset

-Method: I am planning to frame this as a regression problem.
+Method: I am planning to frame this as a regression problem.<br />
-Target Variable: PM10 value 24 hours in the future.
+Target Variable: PM10 value 24 hours in the future.<br />
-Features: Will include all weather data, time based features, and air quality metrics.
+Features: Will include all weather data, time based features, and air quality metrics.<br />

 Models: I am planning to start with a Linear Regression model as a baseline, then implement and compare its performance against a Random Forest Regressor or Gradient Boosting to capture more complex relationships.